-2. Start wearing a seatbelt in the back of cabs.
-(Seriously: They’re not golf carts.)
+3. Start wearing a seatbelt in the back of cabs.
+(Seriously, They’re not golf carts.)

-8. Stop accumulating crappy bodega umbrellas and actually get a good one that lasts.
+11. Stop accumulating crappy bodega umbrellas and get a good one that will last.
 (And then remember to actually take it with you.)

-12. Quit acting surprised/outraged when there’s a 90-minute wait at Roberta’s.
+16. Quit acting surprised/outraged when there’s a two-hour wait at Olmsted.
 It comes with the territory, people.

-13. Likewise, you can stop gasping in shock when your out-of-town friends tell you how little they pay in rent.
-Just nod, smile and remember: They can’t get a fresh-baked bagel at 1 a.m.
+17. Likewise, you can stop gasping in shock when your out-of-town friends tell you how little they pay in rent.
+Just nod, smile and remember they can’t get a freshly baked bagel at 1 a.m.

-15. And that eyelash extensions and gel manicures aren’t really a cost-of-living expense.
+19. And that eyelash extensions/gel manicures/blowouts aren’t really a cost-of-living expense.
 (Sorry.)

 20. Or hey, give up on resolutions entirely.
 You’re a New Yorker—you don’t have time for that nonsense.